rerrorctf/ret/README.md

 $ go build
 ```

 This will produce the `ret` binary.
-This static binary / single file is all you need to use `ret`.
+This single file is all you need to use `ret`.

 There is also a `build.sh` that I use to create the binaries that get uploaded to github.